 Create a Targeted Freebie

-About 4 months ago, I offered a free webinar to learn about repurposing content into different forms of materials for social media and creating spins off of already-published content.
+In early 2017, I offered a free webinar to learn about repurposing content into different forms of materials for social media and creating spins off of already-published content.
 It was a huge success!
 What I had to focus on though was what my targeted audience was.
 When I first started discussing who would benefit from repurposing content, I thought to myself, “Everyone!”.
 But I dug deeper and realized, hey, not everyone is blogging for a living or even in the business of writing or marketing.
 So I had to really hone in on who that audience really was.
 A responsive and engaged list only comes from people who are actually interested in what you have to offer.
 So you’ll want to focus on complete targeting from all angles in your demographic selection.

 Yes, in full disclosure, I took out Facebook ads to distribute my class information, and yes, I spent some money.
 But what I got out of it?
 Super results.